Frequently, a full table

 WHEREclauses do not reference any indexed columns that the query can use.
 Consider adding an index, or refining those clauses to refer to an indexed column.

 You are comparing indexed columns with constant values and MySQL has calculated (based on the index tree) that the constants cover too large a part of the table and that a table scan would be faster.
-See Section 184.108.40.206, “WHERE Clause Optimization”.
+See Section 188.8.131.52, “WHERE Clause Optimization”.
 For example, to query census data only for males or only for females, MySQL must read most of the data blocks in the table, so locating the rows through the index would add unnecessary overhead.
-Don't worry if you encounter this condition for occasional big reports.
 If these reports are frequent or truly time-critical, and the table is huge, you might partition, shard, or create dimension tables using the relevant column.

 You are using a key with low cardinality (many rows match the key value) through another column.
 In this case, MySQL assumes that by using the key it probably will do many key lookups and that a table scan would be faster.

 For small tables, a table scan often is appropriate and the performance impact is negligible.
 For large tables, try the following techniques to avoid having the optimizer incorrectly choose a table scan: